List of people with Down syndrome

 This is a list of people with Down syndrome, a condition also known as Down's syndrome or trisomy 21.
 Down syndrome is a genetic disorder caused by the presence of all or part of a third copy of chromosome 21.
-It is typically associated with physical growth delays, characteristic facial features, and mild to moderate intellectual disability.
+It is typically associated with developmental delays, characteristic physical features, and mild to moderate intellectual disability.
 The average IQ of a young adult with Down syndrome is 50, equivalent to the mental age of an 8- or 9-year-old child, but this number varies widely.
+At the same time, they enjoy a rich social and emotional awareness.
 Down syndrome is the most common chromosome abnormality in humans, occurring in about one per 1000 babies born each year.